itead/Segnix/README.md

 to manipulate hardwares such as GPIO,UART,SPI,I2C etc. Based on those, users can control directly a mass of Shields(or Modules for a specific purpose) such as GSM,1602LCD, OLED etc. Importantly, IteadOS SDK gets its popular with supporting more and more Shields and Hardware Platforms.
-Additionally, IteadOS SDK provide most of Arduino API.
+Additionally, IteadOS SDK provides most of Arduino API.
 Your sketches run perfectly with or without few changes.

 * Support for simple GPIO operation